pr1ntf/leibniz-py/README.md

 # leibniz-py
-Python script that approximates pi using the Gregory-Leibniz series.
+Python script that approximates pi using the [Gregory-Leibniz Series](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80).
 I wrote it to begin testing simple clustering using redis and someting that eats up CPU.

 ## Requirements